scmilburn/DIY_Di2/README.md

 servo mounts for both the front and rear derailler.
 It will also include my code for the shifting logic.

-For my microcontroller, I am using a 5v 16 MHz Pro Trinket(Atmega328P chip) from Adafruit.
+For my microcontroller, I am using a 5v 16 MHz [Pro Trinket](https://learn.adafruit.com/introducing-pro-trinket/pinouts)(Atmega328P chip).

 ####ADVANTAGES:
 * Low cost compared to off-the-shelf electronic groupsets